 b.
 The legitimate interests must be balanced against the individual’s – processing must not prejudice the rights and freedoms, or legitimate interests, of the individual.
 If in conflict, the individual’s interests will take priority.

 c.
 Any processing must be fair, transparent, accountable and must comply with all the data protection principles.

-It’s not just the processing of data that is receiving an overhaul.
 Companies can now only hold data that is necessary for the purpose of processing, keeping retention periods to a minimum.
 SMEs must also know exactly where their data is located.
-In this transition period, it is worth dedicating time and resources to cleaning up any databases, ensuring full compliance when the regulation comes into effect.

 Data Protection Officers and Breaches